superbrave/gdpr-bundle/Resources/doc/anonymizer.md

 ## Registering new anonymizers

-You can create your own anonymizers and register them in the compiler pass by tagging the service:
+You can create your own anonymizers and register them in the compiler pass by tagging the service.
 The `type` parameter specifies the name to be used in the `type` parameter of the annotation.

 ```yml